Skip to content

 C:\Users\Public\Documents\Rapise\Samples\QtFramework

-and double-click on the QtWidgetApp.exe file to start the sample application.
+and double-click the QtWidgetApp.exe file to start the sample application.

 If you have everything configured correctly, you will see: